Somali Civil War (2009–present): 2018–present: Ongoing guerrilla warfare

+On 15 December 2018, there were demonstrations in Baidoa by supporters of Mukhtar Robow, a presidential candidate, who was arrested two days before by government forces and transferred to Mogadishu.
+Rowbow is a former member of al-Shabaab.
+Robbow was seized by the Ethiopian National Defence Force.
+African Union Mission in Somalia (AMISOM) announced in a statement that its forces did not assist in Rowbow's arrest and his transfer to Mogadishu.

 2019

 By 2019, the United States was heavily involved in the war, using airstrikes.
 On 14 April, AFRICOM killed Abdulhakim Dhuqub, a high-ranking ISIS-Somalia official, near Xiriiro, Bari Region.
-On 25 October, a U.S. airstrike targeted Islamic militants near Ameyra, south of Bosaso, which killed three of their leaders.
+On 25 October, a US airstrike targeted Islamic militants near Ameyra, south of Bosaso, which killed three of their leaders.

 On 12 July, A car bombing and gun attack killed at least 26 people, including two prominent journalists and nine foreigners, in Kismayo, Lower Juba.
 On 22 July, a bombing killed 17 people and injured 28 others in Mogadishu.
 On 24 July, a suicide bomber detonated inside the office of the Mayor of Mogadishu, killing six government officials; mayor Abdirahman Abdi Osman was hospitalised in Doha, Qatar before succumbing to his injuries on 1 August.

 On 26 August, the Somali Army captured Burweryn from al-Shabaab.

 On 28 December, an al-Shabaab suicide truck bomber killed at least 85 people at a police checkpoint in Mogadishu.

 2020

 On 5 January, al-Shabaab militants attacked the airstrip of the military base Camp Simba, which is used by US and Kenyan forces.
 One US serviceman and two contractors were killed; two US servicemen were wounded and four militants were also killed in the gunfight.

-On 19 March, the Somali Army captured Jamale town from al-Shabaab, with support from the US military.
+On 19 March, the Somali Army captured Janale town from al-Shabaab, with support from the US military.

 On 31 May, the Somali military shot dead approximately 18 al-Shabaab militants and injured several others in an operation conducted in the southern Lower Shabelle region.